2017 speakers will be announced soon.

 How will I know who is speaking when?
 Who are your confirmed speakers?

+The schedule will be published closer to the event.
+That said, expect that schedule to change.
 We maintain a somewhat flexible agenda in order to accommodate last minute availability of special and high profile speakers.
 Although unconventional and a bit nerve wracking, the benefits of our flexibility more than outweigh the mild uncertainty as we discover what wonderful surprises develop.

 Are there breakout sessions or small group discussions?